 To enter The Needles, we drove south from Moab for about 40 miles on highway 191 and then west for another 35 miles on highway 211.
 We passed several nice looking campgrounds just off of highway 211.
 We stopped briefly at Newspaper Rock and then continued down towards The Needles.
 As we were just about to enter The Needles, there’s a small outpost where we stopped to top off our gas (at $10/gallon) and buy a few last-minute items before heading into the park.
 I didn’t use more than about 1/3 of my gas in the park, so I would like to avoid stopping at the outpost on future trips, but I doubt that will happen.
 We always seem to be part of a group where someone is concerned about gas, so I’m sure we’ll just keep paying the premium for a little peace of mind.

-Elephant Hill and The Squeeze
+Elephant Hill

 Devil’s Kitchen Campground

 The Devil’s Kitchen Campground is literally right around the corner from The Squeeze, so we pulled in and setup camp as soon as everyone was through.
-As I expected, there was some confusion about who was camping and parking in which spot.
+As I expected, there was some confusion about who was camping and parking in which spots.
 Joe got the short end of the stick and had to park his car in a different spot than where we were camping.
 That’s just the way it goes with these larger groups.
 But I think he managed to have a good time anyway.
 Everybody seemed to interact well and get along, which made it a good experience.

-Hiking to Druid Arch
+Hiking up Elephant Canyon to Druid Arch

 The Confluence